 Redirecting your cat’s hunting instincts through frequent play is one of the most effective ways to deter natural hunting behavior.
 Make sure you have a variety of toys and set aside some time to play with and engage your cat.
-This is not only beneficial in rerouting behavior, it is enriching for your cat and great for their overall health and well-being.
+This is not only beneficial in rerouting behavior, but it is enriching for your cat and great for their overall health and well-being.

 2. Ensure Proper Dietary Needs Are Met

-Cats hunt out of instinct and are opportunistic hunters, however, a cat that is not having its proper dietary needs met will seek out food by hunting.
+Cats hunt out of instinct and are opportunistic hunters, however, a cat that is not having their proper dietary needs met will seek out food by hunting.
 Ensure your indoor or outdoor cat is supplied with a proper diet that is appropriate for their age, size, and activity level.
 Feeding smaller, more regular meals can be helpful as well.

 3. Try a Collar

 One way to help deter hunting is by using a collar with a bell.
 A bell will sound off when the cat is in motion and tip off the prey animal.
 This will put a damper on those stealthy hunting skills and make it more likely for prey to escape.
-Make sure to use a break-away collar, you do not want to risk your cat getting hung up and potentially hurt by a collar that becomes snagged or stuck.
+Make sure to use a break-away collar; you do not want to risk your cat getting hung up and potentially hurt by a collar that becomes snagged or stuck.

 4. Keep Them Inside at Certain Times